ywa2763/datasciportfolio/README.md

 ### Predicting Customer Churn
 **Description**: This project addresses the issue of customer churn for a telecommunications company experiencing a loss of landline customers to cable competitors.
 The project involves two main tasks: 1) inference, understanding what kind of customers are churning, and 2) prediction, developing a predictive model with high accuracy to forecast customer churn.

-**Tools Used**: R, caret, ModelMetrics, pROC, keras, tensorflow, dplyr, ggplot2, xgboost, glmnet, ISLR, gbm
+**Tools Used**: R(caret, ModelMetrics, pROC, keras, tensorflow, dplyr, ggplot2, xgboost, glmnet, ISLR, gbm)

 **Techniques**: Logistic regression, feature selection, neural networks, random forest, XGBoost, Adaboost